Hidden Cost of Randomized Smoothing: BACKGROUND

-However, due to the intrinsic hardness of the problem~\cite{katz2017reluplex, weng2018towards}, the above approaches can hardly scale to state-of-the-art deep neural networks such as ResNet-50 and VGG-19 nets.
-On the other hand, it is also possible to perform robustness verification on the \textit{smoothed classifier} and the problem is formulated as:
+Correspondingly, under randomized smoothing the prediction for a model $g$ is given as the ``most likely'' standard prediction output by the model when noise is added to the input.
+Conventionally, the resulting classifier is referred to as the \textit{smoothed classifier} and the type of noise added to the input is denoted as the \textit{smoothing measure}.
+When isotropic Gaussian distribution $\mathcal{N}(0, \sigma^2 \mathcal{I})$ is used as the smoothing measure, the smoothed function $f_\sigma$ is given as

-In~\cite{lecuyer2019certified}, the authors used the techniques in differential privacy to derive a lower bound on $\mu>0$ for $p = 1, 2$ and the bound is further improved by~\cite{Li2019Certified} via the tools in information theory for $p = 2$.
-Recently,~\cite{Cohen2019Certified} prove a tighter bound of $\mu$ for $p = 2$ in the following:
+There has been a lot of research in developing robustness verification techniques for the \textit{base classifier} in Equation~\eqref{eq:classifier_base}~[\cite{hein2017formal,weng2018towards, Gehr2018AI2,raghunathan2018certified,weng2018evaluating,wong2018provable,wang2018efficient,li2020sok}], \textit{i.e.} given $g, x_0, \xi_A$ and $p$, find the maximum value of $r$ such that $\argmax_j g_j (x_0+\delta) = \xi_A, \; \forall \|\delta \|_p \leq r$.
+However, due to the intrinsic hardness of the problem~[\cite{katz2017reluplex, weng2018towards,tjeng2018evaluating}], the above approaches can hardly scale to state-of-the-art deep neural networks such as ResNet-50 and VGG-19 nets.
+On the other hand, it is also possible to perform robustness verification on the \textit{smoothed classifier}.
+To solve the problem of certification, \cite{lecuyer2019certified} first applied differential privacy techniques to derive a non-trivial lower bound of $r$ for $p = 1, 2$.
+The bound was later improved by~\cite{Li2019Certified} via the tools in information theory for $p = 2$.
+Recently,~\cite{Cohen2019Certified} proved a tighter bound of $r$ for $p = 2$ below: